-Glencore (Schweiz) AG ("Glencore Schweiz") was incorporated under the name of Xstrata (Schweiz) AG in Switzerland under Swiss law on 27 December 2001 as a private company limited by shares with registered number CHE-109.435.971.
-On 7 November 2013, as part of a general corporate reorganisation following the acquisition of Xstrata, Xstrata (Schweiz) AG was renamed Glencore (Schweiz) AG.
-The registered office of Glencore Schweiz is c/o Glencore International AG, Baarermattstrasse 3, CH-6341 Baar, Switzerland and Glencore Schweiz is an indirect wholly owned subsidiary of the Company.
+Glencore (Schweiz) AG ("Glencore Schweiz") was incorporated under the name of Revolution AG in Switzerland under Swiss law on 21 December 2001 as a private company limited by shares, and is registered in Switzerland with registered number CHE-109.435.971.
+On 27 February 2002, it was renamed Xstrata (Schweiz) AG, and, on 7 November 2013, as part of a general corporate reorganisation following the Acquisition, Xstrata (Schweiz) AG was renamed Glencore (Schweiz) AG.
+The registered office of Glencore Schweiz is c/o Glencore International AG, Baarermattstrasse 3, CH-6341 Baar, Switzerland, and its telephone number is: +41 41 709 2000.

+Glencore Schweiz is an indirect wholly owned subsidiary of the Company.